Yanran1123/CIS3260/README.md

 ## CIS 3260 Session 009: Introduction to Programming

 **This is an archive of CIS 3260 in Fall 2016.
-Links and format were updated based on new Github Markdown language in 2018.**
+Links werer udpated.
+Format were updated based on new Github Markdown language in 2018.**

 **This syllabus provides a general guideline for the conduct of this course.
 However, deviations will be necessary.
 It is students' responsibility to check the syllabus regularly.**